Frequent Questions

 • And why is that benefit important to you?
 Keep going deeper...

-Read the free “Finding your Why” guide in the Academy section of the app for more guidance on finding your why and avoiding common mistakes.
-You can write down your answers in your notes, in your daily Gyroscope Journal or store them permanently in the Goals page in app.
+Read the free “Finding your Why” guide in the Academy section of the app for more guidance.
+Write your answers in your notes, your daily Gyroscope Journal, or store them on the Goals page in app.

 STEP 2